adsarwate/advising-notes/GraduateResearch.md

 * Howard S. Becker, Writing for Social Scientists, University of Chicago Press, 2007.
 You may think that this is not a book engineers need to read but it has lots of great advice about the writing process, especially in the first few chapters.

+For some very specific advice (big and small) regarding mathematical writing, see the tips section of [this overleaf template](https://www.overleaf.com/read/hczfttksjhqs)

 #### Starting out